manashpratim/Speech-To-Phenome/README.md

 # Speech-To-Phenome
-# Description
+## Description

+o Generated phonemes using a model consisting of CNNs and Bidirectional LSTMs with a training set of speech recordings and unaligned phonemes.

+o Used CTC Loss.

-Generated phonemes using CNNs and Bidirectional LSTMs and CTC loss, given a training set of speech recordings and unaligned phonemes, achieving a Levenshtein distance of 7.23 on the test set, convincingly beating the A cutoff of 9.
+o Achieving a Levenshtein distance of 7.23 on the test set, convincingly beating the A cutoff of 9.

 Dateset available on request.